 Ask yourself which of the above payment system benefits are crucial to your business model’s success and draw up diagrams of your payment flow before jumping into a commitment with any service provider.

-If you are uncertain where to begin or lack confidence in your technical/financial savvy, contact us for a consultation to define your unique payment requirements.
+If you are uncertain where to begin or lack confidence in your technical/financial savvy, get in touch for a consultation to define your unique payment requirements.

 Many payment systems have a sliding scale for fees, favouring high volume transactions.
 As a startup, look for a payment system with low fees for low transaction volume.
 You also need a system with little to no maintenance requirements, avoiding the need for extra resources and expenses.